 Enter your password when prompted.

-Open the Command Prompt app.
+Open the Command Prompt utility as an administrator.

-(Optional) Enter the following command to add the Flywheel CLI to you PATH:
+Enter the following command to add the Flywheel CLI to you PATH: